ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 ---

-21. Recent research suggests that cannabis (Fig. 2.6) and cannabinoids administration in particular, may reduce the size of malignant tumours in rats.
+Q. Recent research suggests that cannabis (Fig. 2.6) and cannabinoids administration in particular, may reduce the size of malignant tumours in rats.
 <table align='center'>
   <tr>
     <td align="center">